Ancient Peoples in Yorkshire

 New rules were introduced into court procedure.
 Administrative areas came to bear Norse names, such as a “wapentake”, in the Danelaw.
 The new names and customs were eventually accepted as a part of the Anglo-Saxon-Norse legal system.
 In Norse legislation, there was less mercy than before…and punishments became more severe e.g. exile, mutilation, or death.

-The Danes divided Yorkshire into Ridings.
-“Riding” is derived from a Danish word “thrydding” meaning “a third”.
-The Danes called representatives from each thridding to a meeting and established the Ridings system, dividing the area into thirds of North, East and West.
+The Danes divided the area now known as Yorkshire into three areas, North, East and West, so it must have been an area with a distinct identity already.
+The divisions were called “Ridings” which is derived from a Danish word “Threthingr” or “Thridding”, meaning “a third”.
 The villages that were to become the metropolitan area that we now call Kirklees, were formerly situated in the Kingdom of Elmet, which became included in the West Riding.

 Daily life under the Danelaw is an interesting article off-site.

-From 1016 to 1035, Cnut the Great ruled over a unified English kingdom, as part of his North Sea Empire, together with Denmark, Norway and part of Sweden.
-Canute was converted to Christianity and was acknowledged by the Pope as the first Viking to becoming a Christian King.
+From 1016 to 1035, Cnut the Great ruled over a unified English kingdom, as part of his North Sea Empire, together with his kingdoms of Denmark, Norway and part of Sweden.
+Cnut was converted to Christianity and was acknowledged by the Pope as the first Viking to becoming a Christian King.
 He is sometimes referred to as the first King of England.
-Canute was the first Danish King to begin a systematic coinage of money.

-After the death of Cnut’s son and successor, Harthacnut, the kingdom reverted to a Saxon king, Edward the Confessor.
+After the death of Cnut’s son and successor, Harthacnut, the kingdom reverted to a Saxon king, Edward the Confessor, who was the surviving son of King Ethelred and was a step-son to Cnut, through his mother Emma of Normandy.